julianbrowne/piggybank/readme.md

 ### Requirements

 Piggybank requires JQuery v2.0.3
-Optionally [JQuery Cookie](https://github.com/carhartl/jquery-cookie) 1.3.1 may be used for cookie management
+[JQuery Cookie](https://github.com/carhartl/jquery-cookie) 1.3.1 is used for cookie management
-Optionally [tv4 JSON Schema Validator](https://github.com/geraintluff/tv4) 1.0.7 may be used for cookie management
-Tested on Chrome V28 but should work in most browsers
+Optionally [tv4 JSON Schema Validator](https://github.com/geraintluff/tv4) 1.0.7 may be used for schema validation Tested on Chrome V28 but should work in most browsers

 ### Usage